200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 D. Curriculum

-66. Benefits A.V Aids are that they?
+66. Benefits of A.V.
+Aids are that they?

 A. Create interest